 There’s no cleaning on Christmas Eve in Norway.
 All brooms are safely hidden away in case they are stolen by witches and spirits.

 Advertising can be incredibly persuasive.
 Thanks to an ad campaign in 1974, many Japanese families eat at KFC on Christmas Eve.

 Austrian children live in fear of Krampus who is a Christmas devil who is said to beat naughty children with branches.

 Rather than using the traditional conifer, New Zealanders decorate Pohutukawa trees at Christmas.

 Consoda is a traditional Christmas morning feast in Portugal.
 This is a time for remembering those who have passed on.
 Families lay places for the souls of their late loved ones.

 German children leave a shoe outside their house on December 5th which is then filled with sweets overnight.
 Naughty children awake to find a tree branch instead.

 Germans hide a pickle in the Christmas tree on Christmas Eve.
 The first child to discover it in the morning receives a small gift.

 Ukrainians forego tinsel and ornaments, instead decorating their Christmas trees with an artificial spider and web.

-In the Czech Republic, unmarried women stand by a door and throw a throw a shoe over their shoulder.
+In the Czech Republic, unmarried women stand by a door and throw a shoe over their shoulder.
 If the toe is pointing toward the door when it lands, they will get married within the year.